Axe Yacht Club - A Short History

 In the late 1970's, with the rise in popularity of the single-handed Laser, the opportunity for cadets to develop as crew diminished and the number of dinghy sailors at AYC dwindled.
 Now cruiser sailing and motor boating came to the fore, spurred on by the availability of the new generation of relatively inexpensive fibreglass vessels on the second hand market.

-From this it will be clear that the Club's finances have been well managed by an series of savvy Treasurers and this has enabled engineering works on an epic scale.
-Around 10,000 tons of shingle was excavated to form the enlarged basin and 300 tons of rock used to create the retaining walls.
-This activity was undertaken by the Harbour Services team under the leadership of Pete Poulson and centred on Fred's Shed.
-Dredging and expansion of the harbour doubled the space available for moorings and more recently marina-style pontoons have been put down secured against the force of the river by piles driven as far into the bed as they can be seen above it.
-We now have capacity for around 120 moored craft and unsurprisingly there is a substantial waiting list.
+Over the years the Club's finances have been well managed by a series of savvy Treasurers and this has enabled engineering works on an epic scale.
+Around 10,000 tons of shingle was excavated to form the enlarged basin and 300 tons of rock was used to create the retaining walls.
+The volunteer Harbour Services team under the leadership of Pete Poulson undertook this activity.
+Dredging and expansion of the harbour has doubled the space available for moorings and more recently pontoons have been put down secured against the force of the river by piles driven as far into the bed as they can be seen above it.
+We now have capacity for around 100 moored craft and unsurprisingly there is a substantial waiting list.

 The great strength of the Club is that it enables its members to enjoy their own taste in activity afloat, be it dinghy sailing, cruising, motor-boating or fishing and yet still be proud to call themselves members of the Axe Yacht Club.

 Further information on the History of AYC is available in the 75th Anniversary Booklet that was produced in 2011.